team7katas/sysopsquad/ADR/ADR-1-service-based.md

 ![Service-based](../images/adr-1.jpg)

-The other important thing here is that the Service-based style is a good starting point when moving to a distribute architecture from a monolith and enables future expansion for Microservices if a new scalability level will become necessary.
+The other important thing worth mentioning here is that the Service-based style is a good starting point in evolutionary migration from a monolith to a highly distributed architecture, such as Microservices if a new scalability level will become necessary.

 ## Consequences:
  - This may require splitting the database.